Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Conformal Transformation of the Waveguide

 Moreover, the original pressure wave $p(t,z,x)$ can be recovered from $p_0(t,u,v)$ by inverting the change of coordinates as follows,

-However, Formulas \eqref{conformmap} involve the term $z(u,0)$ which is not convenient for the forthcoming analysis.
-In fact, at the boundary $v=0$ it is difficult to use the inductive formula $z(u,0)=u-\mathcal{U}(z(.,0))(u)$, where $\mathcal{U}$ is the Hilbert transform defined in Proposition \ref{propconfmap2}, in order to obtain estimates in the forthcoming asymptotic analysis.
+However, \eqref{conformmap} involves the term $z(u,0)$ which is not convenient for the forthcoming analysis.
+In fact, at the boundary $v=0$ it is difficult to use the inductive formula $z(u,0)=u-\mathcal{U}(z(.,0))(u)$, where $\mathcal{U}$ is the Hilbert transform defined in Proposition \ref{propconfmap2}.
 In the following proposition we give an approximation of $z(u,0)$ and then an approximation of $x(u,0)$ to motivate Assumption \ref{hyp1} introduced below. \begin{prop} We have for every $p\in(2,+\infty)$

 and then

 with $\sup_\e \| A^\e_1\|_{L^p(\mathbb{R})}+\| A^\e_2\|_{L^p(\mathbb{R})}\leq C$ almost surely, and where $C$ is a deterministic constant.
 Moreover, in \eqref{zo} and \eqref{xo}, $\mathcal{U}$ stands for the Hilbert transform defined by